 Fourth Brew (20 seconds): By this infusion (without manually breaking it), the dragon ball had fully unfurled.
 The liquor had less sweet notes and a more vegetal smell and taste.
 The end of the sip ended with a faint bitterness and puckering.

 Fifth Brew (25 seconds): Visually, the liquor was paler and slightly cloudy.
 There was a faint vegetal taste with some bitterness at the tail end of the sip.

-Sixth Brew (30 seconds): Mostly astringency and a lingering of a taste.
+Sixth Brew (30 seconds): Mostly astringency and a lingering taste.

 After brewing, the wet leaves were mostly full leaves with steams and a range of olive green and muddy dark brown green.
 It had a vegetal and floral smell.